 What are the dropout rates of high school students?

-The status dropout rate represents the percentage of 16- to 24-year-olds (referred to as youth in this indicator) who are not enrolled in school and have not earned a high school credential (either a diploma or an equivalency credential such as a GED certificate).
+The status dropout rate1 represents the percentage of 16- to 24-year-olds who are not enrolled in school and have not earned a high school credential (either a diploma or an equivalency credential such as a GED certificate).
 In 2021, there were 2.0 million status dropouts between the ages of 16 and 24.
 The overall status dropout rate decreased from 8.3 percent in 2010 to 5.2 percent in 2021.2

 Related Tables and Figures: (Listed by Release Date)